 Fat tire eBikes give the rider a feel like they are riding a motorcycle.

 *Fat and wide tires on a bicycle also forgive many mistakes for beginner cyclists.
-“Mistakes” such as choosing a wrong lane on a tight trail, or riding over rain gutter where thinner tires can fall in to, and create a hazard in the traffic.
+“Mistakes” such as choosing a wrong lane on a tight trail, or riding over a rain gutter where thinner tires can fall into, and create a hazard in the traffic.

 What to avoid doing with eBike motors?

 For the best life expectancy of your eBike, always use the electric bike according to the manufacturer’s recommended use.